-**Due to social distancing requirements, we are very limited in the number of people that can be in our consular waiting room.
-Do NOT come to the Embassy without an appointment or an email from us inviting you to come as you will not be admitted.
+**Do NOT come to the Embassy without an appointment or an email from us inviting you to come as you will not be admitted.
 In keeping with current measures to prevent the spread of COVID-19 in Greece, routine U.S. citizen services are limited, including passport and Consular Report of Birth Abroad applications.
 We will continue to provide emergency services to U.S. citizens.
 If your current passport is/was issued when you were age 16 or over, is/was valid for ten years and has not expired more than five years ago, we highly encourage you to send your passport application by mail.**

 Important Information Regarding Your Embassy Visit

 - Please do not come to the Embassy if you or a family member are sick or if you have been in close contact with anyone who has been diagnosed with COVID-19.

 - Due to social distancing requirements, we are very limited in the number of people that can be in our consular waiting room.
 Our room is small and with social distancing requirements, we cannot have many simultaneous visitors.
 Follow the instructions below or you will be not be admitted to the Embassy:

 - Wear a medical or cloth mask as required under Greek regulations in enclosed spaces.
 You must bring your own mask; the Embassy does not supply them.